MomentFactory/Omniverse-MVR-GDTF-converter/README.md

 - GDTF import
   - The import result will be stored in a folder with the same name as the imported file in the current content browser directory.

-1. To finalize the import, drag the freshly converted `USD` file in your project.
+1. To finalize the import, drag the freshly converted `USD` file in your project or open it.

 # Sample files